paavkar/DiscordNETBot/README.md

 To introduce the LLM with more recent information, Google Custom Search JSON API is used to search Google and get site knowledge.

+## Music playback

+The music playback is a little buggy.
+It is made with [YoutubeExplode](https://github.com/Tyrrrz/YoutubeExplode).
+The bot joining the designated Voice Channel works best if you first make the bot to join the channel with `/join` and then use `/play` with your YouTube link to play the track.
+Sometimes the music playback also works with just `/play` when you are already in the Voice Channel.
+There could be a timing issue with how long after starting the project you do the commands.